jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (2) The imputation credit in subsection (1) is referred to in table O19: imputation credits of consolidated imputation groups, row 6 (payment of further income tax).
 Credit date
 (3) The credit date is the day the further income tax is paid.

+### OP 11BA Consolidated ICA payment of multinational top-up tax
+Credit
+(1) A consolidated imputation group has an imputation credit for an amount of multinational top-up tax paid under section HP 1 (Liability for multinational top-up tax) to the extent to which it was payable because of the application of the modifications to Article 2.1 of the global anti-base erosion model rules set out in schedule 25B, item 1B (Items modifying global anti-base erosion model rules).
+Table reference
+(2) The imputation credit in subsection (1) is referred to in table O19: imputation credits of consolidated imputation groups, row 6BA (multinational top-up tax paid for group tax liability).
+Credit date
+(3) The credit date is the day the multinational top-up tax is paid.

 ### OP 11B Consolidated ICA expenditure on research and development
 [Repealed]